penn-hui/TSAM/ReadMe.txt

 What's included in the tool package:

 The offline TSAM includes the Python version and the Matlab version.
-Both of these two version tool can be used to predict sgRNAs' cutting efficiencies or classify the sgRNAs into high or efficent ones.
+Both of these two version tools can be used to predict sgRNAs' cutting efficiencies or classify the sgRNAs into high or efficent ones.
 We did not control the precision of the floating-point operations, thus the predicted scores of the Matlab version and the Python version may contain some differences (within +/-0.01).
 The Matlab version can just be used to do the prediction and classfication but can not used to implement